Europlanet 2024 RI NA Call for Observations at the Europlanet Telescope Network

 - Additional assessment criteria: Building collaborations; support of space missions; part of larger coordinated campaign; usage of already developed tools, such as VESPA, observational alert systems etc.

 The SAP will rate each of these criteria from 0 to 5 but can weigh some criteria stronger than others.
-It consists of the following members: Colin Snodgrass (head), Francois Colas (deputy), Ricardo Hueso, Oleksandra Ivanova, Detlef Koschny, Monika Lendl, Anna Marciniak, Bruno Sicardy
+It consists of the following members: Colin Snodgrass (head), Alessandra Migliorini (deputy), Ricardo Hueso, Oleksandra Ivanova, Detlef Koschny, Monika Lendl, Anna Marciniak, Josselin Demars

 The SAP is not responsible for replying to any questions concerning the call.
 Please contact the NA2 Review Board in case of any question (see Section 13.
 Contact).